IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

     ![](./lab1-media/media/4310-register-server.png)

-    Once the script completes, you should see the message indicating that the WebSphere server was successfully registered.
+    Once the script completes, you see the message indicating that the WebSphere server was successfully registered.

    ![](./lab1-media/media/4310-server-registered-message.png)